-- ESL Teacher – Teach at one of our three community centers in Arlington in the morning or evening.
+- ESL Teacher – Teach at one of our two community centers in Arlington in the morning or evening.

-- ESL Substitute Teacher – Sub for our volunteer ESL teachers at one of three community centers in Arlington in the morning or evening.
+- ESL Substitute Teacher – Sub for our volunteer ESL teachers at one of two community centers in Arlington in the morning or evening.

 - Office Assistant – Assist with a variety of projects and tasks at the Syphax Education Center during the day.

-- Computer Lab Volunteers – Assist our professional lab assistants at the Syphax Education Center, Jefferson M.S., or Arlington Mill Community Center in the morning, late afternoon, and evening.
+- Computer Lab Volunteers – Assist our professional lab assistants at the Syphax Education Center, Wakefield High School, or Arlington Mill Community Center in the morning, late afternoon, and evening.